ihmeuw/vivarium/docs/source/glossary.rst

     Population State Table
         The core representation of the population in the simulation.
-Often referred to as simply the "state table".
-It consists of a rokw for each :term:`simulant <Simulant>` and a column for each :term:`attribute <Attribute>` the simulant possesses.
+Often referred to as simply the "state table", it consists of a row for each :term:`simulant <Simulant>` and a column for each :term:`attribute <Attribute>`.

     Private Column
         The source of a corresponding :term:`attribute pipeline <Attribute Pipeline>`.